MechaBay

 Impact

-Her death demonstrated that even reliable, competent officers died, and that support personnel were vulnerable despite their non-combat roles.
+Her death during Operation Odessa demonstrated that even reliable, competent officers died, and that support personnel were vulnerable despite their non-combat roles.
 No role provided safety in warfare.
 Her fate showed that anyone could die regardless of competence or sympathetic character – the war made no distinction between heroes and support staff.

 Unrequited Love in War